Stars¶

 starGraph Class¶

-- class thema.multiverse.universe.utils.starGraph.starGraph(graph)[source]
+- class thema.multiverse.universe.utils.starGraph.starGraph(graph: Graph)[source]

 Bases: